jeremytammik/tbc/a/2018_topo_mat_came_targ.md

 **Response:** Sounds good &ndash; I think my current code uses the far side of the crop box at the moment.
 I'll experiment further.
-Some of this will likely depend on what LMV and related tooling does with the input anyway. a followup, if you know &ndash; is it feasible to find out from the Revit API the actual navigation pivot point?
+Some of this will likely depend on what LMV and related tooling does with the input anyway. a follow-up, if you know &ndash; is it feasible to find out from the Revit API the actual navigation pivot point?

 **Answer:**
 I doubt it, because it is a dynamic concept.